 It can be effective to opt to retake A levels and not accept a second choice course.
-Universities do recognise the commitment of students who opt to retake their A levels and leading Russell and 1994 Group universities give offers to RIC’s A level resit students every year.
+Universities do recognise the commitment of students who opt to retake their A levels and leading Russell Group universities give offers to RIC’s A level resit students every year.
 Crucially students considering whether to retake their A levels need good advice about which universities and courses will consider A level resit students.
 Most coveted universities however do still make offers to A level resit students for most courses although they sometimes ask for higher grades.

 “I’m delighted to see the results of Judd students retaking A levels at RIC and offer my congratulations to the five students who did so this year.
 We do recommend RIC to our students who are looking for further support and need to retake A levels.”